CounterMonitoring

 T#7D

-Absolute maximal duration of a monitoring interval
+Absolute maximum duration of a monitoring interval

 eScaleIntervall